w3itch-crafter/w3itch-docs/docs/documentation/back-end_development.md

 sudo apt update && sudo apt install -y caddy
 ```

-The above commands snippet doesn't include `loki`, `redis`, `nats`.
+The above commands snippet doesn't include `loki` and `redis`.
 This is because these can be installed with docker much easier.

 The following commands are given to **install and start** these programs with docker.